kevin-coyle/node_git_deploy/readme.md

 4. Run `npm install`
 5. Run `node index.js`

 ##Notes
 It would be a good idea to use node forever to keep the node server up.

+## Roadmap
+- Use nodegit library instead of shell commands